-If you’re thinking of selling your house, the first thing to do is work out how much it might go for.
-There are lots of tools and tricks to calculate house value to give you an approximate figure.
+If you’re thinking of selling your house, the first thing to do is work out how much you might sell it for.
+There are lots of tools that help calculate your house value to give you an approximate figure.

 So there's a good chance if you've not had your house valued in a while that the price may have increased.

-The information is taken from the Land Registry and the Registers of Scotland.
+These services take their information from Land Registry and the Registers of Scotland.
 It usually takes around 3 months for a house that’s been sold to appear on these lists.

-When you’ve looked up how much local houses are selling for, it’s also worth looking at what the housing market is doing across the country.
+When you’ve looked up how much local houses are selling for, it’s also worth looking at how the housing market is doing across the country.

 You should be able to see average national house prices as well as the number of properties being sold.
-This information can help you calculate house value so you have a rough idea how much your property might sell for.
+This information can help you calculate your house value so you at least have a rough idea on how much your property could sell for.

-There are lots house price indexes that are released on a monthly basis.
-They all use different data sets so it’s worth checking out a few different indices to get a full picture of the housing market.
+They all use different data so it’s worth checking out a few different reports to get a full picture of the housing market.

-If you’re looking for a rough estimate of your home value, there are a couple of places you can get this online, with a free house price index calculator.
+If you’re looking for a rough estimate of your home value, you can access a free house price index calculator online such as:

 You can also get a free valuation from:

-A few things affect the home’s value including the following:
+A few things affect the home’s value including:

-- If you’re in an area that has a high crime rate, consider installing some home security
+If you’re in an area that has a high crime rate, consider installing or upgrading your home security

 Compare home insurance quotes